fanoframework/fanoframework.github.io/working-with-response/index.md

 ## Binary response

-To simplify to output binary response such as image, you can use `TBinaryResponse` as shown in followong code,
+To simplify to output binary response such as image, you can use `TBinaryResponse` as shown in following code,

 ```
 function TMyController.handleRequest(